chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

        LC_ALL=""

    .. note::
-       This may change in the future.
+       Other settings might be recommended in the future.

 Compiler Command Line Option Defaults
 -------------------------------------